onakanob/iso_grid_optimizer/README.md

 Material parameters can be adjusted by changing the target csv recipe file.

 ## Just the models
-To query model directly in Python, invoke the functions defined in ./gridgraph/numerical_circle_cell.py
+To query model directly in Python, invoke the functions defined in ./gridgraph/numerical_circle_cell.py.
+For H-bar and isotropic grids respectively, the functions perform numerical simulation of the power output of a circular solar cell with optimal line thickness and pitch under the provided params.

 simulate_H(params, force=None)

 simulate_iso(params, force=None)

-For H-bar and isotropic grids respectively, the functions perform numerical simulation of the power output of a circular solar cell with optimal line thickness and pitch under the provided params.

     params - dictionary of material and simulation parameters force - optional tuple containing (width, pitch).
 If provided, no